Have you ever found yourself sitting around a campfire, enjoying its peace, when it suddenly crackled loudly and startled you?

-If you suspect you may have damp wood or need to purchase wood on-site, you can buy a relatively cheap tool called a moisture meter.
-While it’s not necessary, it can be helpful when purchasing wood that hasn’t been stored indoors.
+If you suspect you may have damp wood or need to purchase wood on-site, you can buy a relatively cheap moisture meter tool.
+While it’s unnecessary, it can be helpful when purchasing wood that hasn’t been stored indoors.

 The wood with the lowest moisture content is kiln-dried firewood.
 Kiln drying is a process that effectively removes moisture from the wood while preventing damage to the wood.
-If you can bring wood to your site, this is the best option for minimal popping.
+This is the best option for minimal popping if you can bring wood to your site.

-The percentage of water in wood refers to the amount of water in the wood as opposed to dry matter in the wood.
+The percentage of water in wood refers to the amount of water in the wood instead of dry matter in the wood.

 If you purchase wood that hasn’t been aged, it will have a higher moisture content because aging, or curing, is a process that allows the wood to dry out slowly over time.
 Aging can take anywhere from 6 months to 2 years to complete!

-Firewood that has been adequately seasoned generally has moisture of 20 percent or less.
+Firewood that has been adequately seasoned generally has 20 percent or less moisture.

-There is an excellent way to dry out your firewood if it is wet or simply moister than is preferable, and you have no other options.
-All you need is a firestarter and some tinder to get the fire started.
+There is an excellent way to dry your firewood if it is wet or simply moist, and you have no other options.
+All you need is a firestarter and some tinder to start the fire.

 If you’re at a campsite with a fire pit, build a small teepee shape in the middle of the pit with a few pieces of wood.
-There should be enough wood to get a fire going but not a lot; we want this for warmth, not longevity.
+There should be enough wood to get a fire going but not much; we want this for warmth, not longevity.

 Next, you need to take all your wet pieces of wood and line the firepit with them, standing them up on their ends.
-This setup serves to get them close enough to the fire for drying out, but not too close that they’ll start to burn immediately.
+This setup gets them close enough to the fire for drying out but not too close that they’ll start to burn immediately.